storesafe/cordova-sqlite-storage/README.md

 ## Background processing

-The threading model depens on which version is used:
+The threading model depends on which version is used:
-- For Android, one background thread per db, always;
+- For Android & WP(8), one background thread per db (always);
-- for iOS, background processing using a thread pool (always);
+- for iOS, background processing using a thread pool (always).
-- for WP(8) version, background processing with one thread per transaction, which is internally spawned by the Cordova library.

 # Sample with PRAGMA feature